test 33

-Once November rolls around, many employees look forward to receiving much needed time off and holiday pay.
-However, what’s surprising is that in most states, holiday pay is not mandated by law for workers in the private sector.
+Once November rolls around, many employees look forward to receiving much-needed time off and holiday pay.
+However, what’s surprising is that in most states, holiday pay is not legally mandatory for workers in the private sector.

 Despite this, many private companies provide some form of holiday pay to their employees.
-This is because providing holiday benefits are often expected and used to reduce employee turnover and improve morale.
+That’s because most employees expect holiday pay, and offering it can reduce employee turnover and boost morale.

 Do you know the laws in your state and jurisdiction?
-The only employers who are required to provide holiday pay are federal employers.
-There are also 2 states; Rhode Island, and Massachusetts that have special laws about holiday pay that employers will want to keep in mind.
-Fortunately, we’re covering that and other important details on holiday pay.
+Most federal employers are required to provide holiday pay.
+There are also 2 states – Rhode Island and Massachusetts – that have special laws about holiday pay.

 Holiday Pay Laws

-Although it’s often customary for employers to provide, the United States has no federal law requiring private companies to offer holiday pay.
-It’s true, federal employees are protected by law to receive 11 paid holidays per year.
-And, the Fair Labor Standards Act (FLSA) requires an employer to pay its employees for time worked.
-But technically this means that if an employee takes the day off for Christmas, or even works a holiday shift, employers don’t have to pay them for time not worked.
-However, it will be notated in the company policy whether or not holiday pay is provided.
-It is always a good idea to consult with an employment attorney.
+The Fair Labor Standards Act (FLSA) requires an employer to pay its employees for time worked, including on holidays.
+Technically, this means that if an employee takes the day off for Christmas, employers don’t have to pay them for that time.
+However, the company policy should clearly state whether holiday pay is provided.
+As you create or update this policy, it’s always best to consult with an employment attorney.

 Private Employees Access to Holiday Pay

-The Bureau of Labor Statistics reported in March 2022 that private employees in the U.S. receive an average of eight paid holidays per year.
-The number and percentage vary from industry to industry, with 81% of all private employees receiving access to paid holidays.
+Private employees in the U.S. receive an average of 7.6 paid holidays per year (Zippia).
+The number and percentage vary from industry to industry, with 75% of all private employees receiving access to paid holidays.

 If employees are represented by a union, then any holiday pay will be included in their collective bargaining agreement.